-Call Law Offices of Wolf & Pravato Helping Clients Navigate the Personal Injury Process
+Call Law Offices of Wolf & Pravato Help in Tort Claim Process

 Here at the Law Offices of Wolf & Pravato, we have represented clients in numerous tort claim cases.
 However, these civil actions do not last indefinitely.
 If you have been injured and wish to seek damages, it is important that you take legal action within the four-year statute of limitations dictated by the Florida State Legislature Statute § 95.11.